kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
-- Oct 2022.
-The preprint of our [JWE](https://journals.riverpublishers.com/index.php/JWE)'s work is now available. [preprint](https://people.cs.vt.edu/~tilevich/papers/jwe2022.pdf)
+- May 2023.
+I served as an external reviewer for RO-MAN 2023.
-- Jul 2022.
+- Sep 2022.
 I will be serving as a reviewer of [WSDM 2023](https://www.wsdm-conference.org/2023/).
 - June 2022.
 One work is accepted to Journal of Web Engineering(JWE)!
-- Nov 2021.
-I joined the Samsung Research at Seoul.
 - Oct 2021.
 I will be serving as a reviewer of [WWW 2022](https://www2022.thewebconf.org/).
+- Sep 2021.
+I will join the Samsung Research at Seoul.
 - May 2021.
 I received [the Best Paper Award](./ICWE2021_BestPaper_Award_Kijin.pdf)🏆 at the ICWE 2021!. [news](https://www.linkedin.com/posts/vt-cs_congratulations-to-phd-alumnus-kijin-an-and-activity-6803671032625434624-OGDH/)
 - May 2021.
 I remotely attended to [ICWE 2021](https://icwe2021.webengineering.org/) as a presenter. [video](https://kjproj84.github.io/ICWE2021_KIJIN_AN.mp4)
 - April 2021.
 I passed my Final Defense!